-Self harm or NNSI (Non-Suicidal Self Injury) is basically when someone hurts themselves on purpose.
-Self harm is different from suicidal attempts or thoughts in that, when someone is engaging in self harm (i.e. cutting or burning themselves), they are not typically trying to kill themselves.
+Self harm or Non-Suicidal Self Injury is simply when someone hurts themselves on purpose.
+Self harm is different from suicidal attempts or thoughts in that, when someone is engaging in self harm (i.e. cutting or burning themselves), they are not typically trying to take their life.
 Instead, self-injury is a way to escape or avoid intense feelings and emotional pain or distress.

 The most typical types of self harm are:

 - Head banging or hitting

 According to DSM-5, NSSI diagnostic criteria are as follows (American Psychiatric Association, 2013):

 Over the past year, the person has for at least 5 days engaged in self-injury, with the anticipation that the injury will result in some bodily harm.
 No suicidal intent.

 - The act is not socially acceptable.

 - The act or its consequence can cause significant distress to the individual’s daily life.

 - The act is not taking place during psychotic episodes, delirium, substance intoxication, or substance withdrawal.
 It also cannot be explained by another medical condition.